Equivalence between non-Markovian dynamics and correlation backflows

 The interaction between an open quantum system $S$ and its environment $E$ leads to two possible regimes of evolution.
-We focus on the phenomenological and mathematical descriptions of these dynamical regimes.
-The phenomena associated with the \textit{Markovian} regime are characterized by the monotonic contractivity of the information contained in the open system.
-Indeed, in this case we have a unidirectional flow of information from $S$ to $E$ and we say that the environment is memoryless.
+The phenomena associated with the \textit{Markovian} regime are characterized by the monotonic non-increase of the information contained in the open system.
+In this case we have a unidirectional flow of information away from $S$ and we say that the dynamics is memoryless.
 Instead, in the \textit{non-Markovian} regime, this flow is not unidirectional and part of the information lost is recovered in one or more subsequent time intervals.
-These phenomena are called \textit{backflows} of information.
-However, it is nontrivial what mathematical framework is better suited to reproduce this phenomenology.
-Recently, a definition based on a notion of \emph{divisibility} of dynamical maps, namely the operators describing the dynamical evolution of the system, achieved a promising consensus \cite{RHbook,WWTA,INI,RHP,BLP,BD,bogna,LFS}.
-More in details, this mathematical property requires that the evolution between any two times is represented by a completely positive and trace-preserving (CPTP) linear map.
+This phenomenon is called \textit{backflow} of information.
+However, it is nonobvious what mathematical framework is better suited to reproduce this phenomenology.
+Recently, a framework based on a notion of \emph{divisibility} of dynamical maps, namely the operators describing the dynamical evolution of the system, achieved a promising consensus \cite{RHbook,WWTA,INI,RHP,BLP,BD,bogna,LFS,BognaREV}.
+More precisely, it requires that, if the dynamics is Markovian, the evolution between any two times is represented by a completely positive and trace-preserving (CPTP) linear map.

-Many effort is directed to test this mathematical definition by studying the characteristic backflows of information that different physical quantities show when the evolution is non-Markovian.
-Therefore, once we consider a quantity that is contractive for any Markovian evolution, we can study its ``non-Markovian witnessing potential'', namely its ability to show a backflow when the dynamics is not Markovian.
-Distinguishability between states \cite{BLP,BD,bogna}, correlation measures \cite{LFS,DDSPRA,DDSlong,Janek} and channel capacities \cite{BognaChannel} are some examples of quantities that have been studied in this scenario.
+Many efforts are directed towards testing this mathematical definition by studying the characteristic backflows of information that different physical quantities show when the evolution is non-Markovian.
+Once we consider a quantity that is non-increasing under Markovian evolutions, we can study its ``non-Markovian witnessing potential'', namely the ability to show a backflow when the dynamics is non-Markovian.
+Distinguishability between states \cite{BLP,BD,bogna}, correlation measures \cite{LFS,PRA,long,Janek}, channel capacities \cite{BognaChannel0} and the volume of accessible states \cite{Volume} are some examples of quantities that have been studied in this scenario.
 Moreover, while Markovian phenomena are reproduced correctly by definition, the non-trivial point that has to be analyzed is if it is possible to obtain one-to-one connections between backflows of these quantities and non-Markovian dynamical maps.
 Indeed, this result would imply a correspondence between the phenomenological and the mathematical description of non-Markovianity that we have presented.